florian-morel22/IN204---TETRIS/codereview_notes.md

 * `std::srand()`, use C++ random when possible
 * don't use `NULL`, use `nullptr` (first is an untyped define, the other is a null pointer) :white_check_mark:
 * `new` is not catched for memory allocation error
-* don't use `unsigned int`, way too verbose and error prone, use `size_t`, it's designed for that
+* don't use `unsigned int`, way too verbose and error prone, use `size_t`, it's designed for that :white_check_mark:
 * Use smart pointers to wrap allocated memory when possible

 * `unsigned int** get_grid_num()const;`: NO, please ><
-  --> This is a violation of the const, if you want to modify the object do it within the class (otherwise you let a someone else modify your content, this is dirty)
+  --> This is a violation of the const, if you want to modify the object do it within the class (otherwise you let a someone else modify your content, this is dirty) :white_check_mark:

 * `if (clock.getElapsedTime().asMilliseconds() > (1000 / fps_grid))`
-  --> You can also put the condition in a variable to make it more readable
+  --> You can also put the condition in a variable to make it more readable :white_check_mark:

 ```Cpp
 	size_t has_timed_out = clock.getElapsedTime().asMilliseconds() > (1000 / fps_grid);